rossrobino/drab/src/lib/docs/classes/share.md

-Uses the [Navigator API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) to share a `url`.
+Uses the [Navigator API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) to share a url.
 If `share` is not supported, falls back to copy the text instead.

 ---